dbeck121/CPI-Helper-Chrome-Extension/README.md

 - Last visited iflows in browser-bar-popup

 ## Changelog
+### 2.4.0
+- [Feature] More information in message sidebar like CustomHeaderProperties and duration on mouse hover.
 ### 2.3.0
 - [Feature] "Last Visited" now includes all types of Artifacts.
 Thanks to [Nick Yang](https://github.com/SAPNickYang)
 - [Feature] Works now with "Rest API" and "SOAP API" IFlow Type.
 Thanks to [Nick Yang](https://github.com/SAPNickYang)